 Bart Smith Co-Owner

-I have skateboarded for over 30 years, and was inspired to build my first ramps as a 12 year old biker/skateboarder in Kokomo, Indiana.
+I have skateboarded for over 35 years, and was inspired to build my first ramps as a 12 year old biker/skateboarder in Kokomo, Indiana.
 I studied Art and Parks Administration at Indiana University, and have worked in construction for over 20 years.
-I have built over 50 skateparks in the United States, 2 parks in Denmark, and my own backyard bowl in Indiana.
-I am the co-owner of Hunger Skateparks and also the lead carpenter/concrete finisher with Native Skateparks.
+I have built over 60 skateparks in the United States, 2 parks in Denmark, and many private backyard bowls/projects.
 I have worked with the many skatepark contractors inlcuding Native Skateparks, California Skateparks, Wally Holladay, Bluestone, and more.

 Growing up I built wood ramps and treehouses.
 In the 90’s I traveled extensively throughout the states and Europe to ride skate spots and parks.
 Eventually I moved back to Indiana and lived the homesteader’s life on our land we call Homewoods.
 Compared to the west coast, there was little to skate in the late 90’s in the midwest.
 I was building cabins in the woods and artist studios for work and traveling to Louisville or Indy to skate.
 Then when the Bloomington park was built, I helped with labor and that ignited a force in me and I felt the need to build more parks.
 All my construction experience, background in arts, and my life as a skater came together.
 With little concrete experience, but with a large amount of hunger and drive, I decided to build a concrete bowl on my land outside of Bloomington.
 A small group of skaters and I launched into this large DIY project- at first using bags of concrete, shovels, and chainsaws.
 This type of situation is what gets me excited, and this is also what makes me willing to work in any setting, with volunteers, with recycled materials, and making a budget stretch without loosing the core.